airbnb/plog/README.md

         $

 - STAT is used to request statistics in UTF-8-encoded JSON.
 Per convention, the trailing payload should be used for politeness.
+The choice of JSON could change to MessagePack.

         $ printf "\0\0statistics please, gentle service"|socat - UDP-DATAGRAM:127.0.0.1:54321
         {"tcpMessages":0, "udpSimpleMessages":0, "udpInvalidVersion":0, "v0InvalidType":0, "unknownCommand":1, "v0Commands":520, "v0MultipartMessages":[0,0,0,0,0,0,0,0,0,0,0,0,0,0,0]}